informalsystems/themis-contract/README.md

 ## Installation

+### Dockerized **TODO**

-We have a shell script that you can use locally to interact with the Docker image on your local machine.
+We have a shell script that you can use locally to interact with the Docker image on your machine.
 It tries to take care of many of the painful aspects of using the Docker image, like mounting the right volumes.

 ```bash
 # Fetch the themis-contract shell script